LeetLLM

 6. Keep the fused top candidates as the input artifact for the next lesson's reranker.

-The important artifact is not a search demo.
-It is a retrieval report showing which evidence questions are recovered, which must abstain, and which source boundaries remain enforced after the upgrade.
+The important artifact isn't a search demo.
+It's a retrieval report showing which evidence questions are recovered, which must abstain, and which source boundaries remain enforced after the upgrade.

 Mastery check